JoeKnittel/joeknittel.github.io/_posts/2021-01-13-Hello,-World!.md

 - Get images to display (Jekyll issue) ✔️
 - Configure .yml for direct .rmd -> blog post conversion ✔️
-- Get MathJax to render LaTeX ❌
+- Get MathJax to render LaTeX (GitHub Pages issue) ❌
 - Probably a bunch of other things that I'll notice later ❓